-The U.S. Food and Drug Administration, or FDA, and comparable regulatory agencies in other countries, regulate and impose substantial requirements upon the research, development, pre-clinical and clinical testing, labeling, manufacture, quality control, storage, approval, advertising, promotion, marketing, distribution and export of pharmaceutical products including biologics, as well as significant reporting and record-keeping obligations.
+The FDA, and comparable regulatory agencies in other countries, regulate and impose substantial requirements upon the research, development, pre-clinical and clinical testing, labeling, manufacture, quality control, storage, approval, advertising, promotion, marketing, distribution and export of pharmaceutical products including biologics, as well as significant reporting and record-keeping obligations.
 State governments may also impose obligations in these areas.

-In the United States, pharmaceutical products are regulated by the FDA under the Federal Food, Drug, and Cosmetic Act or FDCA and other laws including in the case of biologics, the Public Health Service Act.
+In the U.S., pharmaceutical products are regulated by the FDA under the Federal Food, Drug, and Cosmetic Act or FDCA and other laws including in the case of biologics, the Public Health Service Act.
 We believe, but cannot be certain, that our products will be regulated as drugs by the FDA.
-The process required by the FDA before drugs may be marketed in the United States generally involves the following:
+The process required by the FDA before drugs may be marketed in the U.S. generally involves the following:

-- pre-clinical laboratory evaluations, including formulation and stability testing, and animal tests performed under the FDA's Good Laboratory Practices regulations to assess potential safety and effectiveness; - submission and approval of an Investigation New Drug, or IND, application, including results of pre-clinical tests and protocols for clinical tests, which must become effective before clinical trials may begin in the United States;

-- obtaining approval of Institutional Review Boards or IRB's to administer the products to human subjects in clinical trials; - adequate and well-controlled human clinical trials to establish the safety and efficacy of the product for the product's intended use; - development of manufacturing processes which conform to FDA current Good Manufacturing Practices, or cGMPs, as confirmed by FDA inspection; - submission of pre-clinical and clinical test results, and chemistry, manufacture and control information on the product to the FDA in a New Drug Approval Application, or NDA; and - FDA review and approval of an NDA, prior to any commercial sale or shipment of a product.
+- pre-clinical laboratory evaluations, including formulation and stability testing, and animal tests performed under the FDA's Good Laboratory Practices regulations to assess potential safety and effectiveness; - · submission and approval of an Investigational New Drug Application, or IND, application, including results of pre-clinical tests and protocols for clinical tests, which must become effective before clinical trials may begin in the U.S.; - obtaining approval of Institutional Review Boards or IRB's to administer the products to human subjects in clinical trials; - · adequate and well-controlled human clinical trials to establish the safety and efficacy of the product for the product's intended use; - · development of manufacturing processes which conform to FDA current Good Manufacturing Practices, or cGMPs, as confirmed by FDA inspection; - · submission of pre-clinical and clinical studies results, and chemistry, manufacture and control information on the product to the FDA in a New Drug Approval Application, or NDA; and - · FDA review and approval of an NDA, prior to any commercial sale or shipment of a product.